The Google Dance: Welcome to one of the most annoying (but exciting) things in SEO.

 Up to this point, we have already provided some interesting examples of the Google Dance (maybe even very interesting, if I do say so myself).

 But, we wanted to give you a few more.

 To hammer home the notion that the Google dance is normal.
 It is expected.

-So when your website start Google Dancing, and you inevitably get that sense of “oh sh💩t what’s happening to my website?!” and you look like this in front of your computer:
+So when your website starts Google Dancing, and you inevitably get that sense of “oh sh💩t what’s happening to my website?!” and you look like this in front of your computer:

 You can take a deep breath, calm down, and remember all these examples we gave.

-Oh and by the way, these are ALL examples of website we have ranked (either for ourselves, or our clients) that gave a heartstopping Google dance, but then ended up in the top spots of Google.
+Oh, and by the way, these are ALL examples of a website we have ranked (either for ourselves, or our clients) that gave a heartstopping Google dance, but then ended up in the top spots of Google.

 When the Google Dance happens, just continue to do all the normal things you would do according to best SEO practices, and don’t panic.